Ted, Beatrix, Clara, Jacque, in our back yard in Potsdam, New York, 1980.

 I named Clara after my Aunt Pet, who was named after her mother.
 Clara is the only grandchild in the Goff family (my mother’s) named after Pet.
 Jacque and I had made a deal regarding the kids’ names: if our first child were a son, I would choose his name, but if our first child were a daughter, Jacque would choose her name.
 Then, whoever didn’t name our first child would name the second.

 When the girls were babies I sang them sea chanties as lullabies.
 What Shall We Do With The Drunken Sailor? was a favorite.
 My mother thought I was singing about the drunk man from Arkansas, and worried that the girls would grow up to be alcoholics.
 Didn’t happen, but they both grew up to love music.

-Since the girls were born we’ve lived in Potsdam, New York; Norman, Oklahoma;
+When the girls were born we lived in Potsdam, New York.
+In 1982 we moved to Norman,

 continually thank God for bringing Jacque, Beatrix, and Clara into my life.